cuernodegazpacho/legotrain/README.md

 The simple track configuration described above can be divided into four sectors;
 two are associated with each one of the stations, and two sectors laid out in between the stations and connecting them.
-Sectors are marked by color tiles laid out on the track at each sectors end points, in such a way that a train, when moving over a color tile, will send a signal to the controlling script.
+Sectors are marked by color tiles laid out on the track at each sector end points, in such a way that a train, when moving over a color tile, will send a signal to the controlling script.
 That way, the script can know where the train is at that moment, and take actions accordingly.
 The station sectors differ slightly from the above configuration, by having a red tile marking the point